irishmicoletcando/irishmicoletcando/README.md

 </div>

 ### 🤓 Who?
-I am a driven BS Computer Engineering student specializing in Big Data at the Polytechnic University of the Philippines, aspiring to become a data engineer.
+I am a third-year BS Computer Engineering student specializing in Big Data at the Polytechnic University of the Philippines, aspiring to become a data engineer.
 In my free time, I enjoy watching detective movies, taking online courses, or working on projects related to the topics I'm currently learning, particularly in data engineering.

 ### 💻 Languages and Tools
 <div align="center">